genesluna/ads-cesmac/README.md

-# Projects and activities orelaated to CESMAC systems analysis and development course
+# Projects and activities related to CESMAC systems analysis and development course